iominh/minhongrails.github.io/_posts/2014-07-12-css-list-effects.md

 Please note the above code is not mine.
 I only modified it and stuck it on a codepen.
 Please see the original author Steven Sanderson's ["Animating Lists with CSS3 transitions post"](http://blog.stevensanderson.com/2013/03/15/animating-lists-with-css-3-transitions/).
- I also drew inspiration from Sara Soueidan's great ["Creative Add/Remove Effects for List Items with CSS3 Animations"](http://sarasoueidan.com/blog/creative-list-effects/).
+ I also drew inspiration from Sara Soueidan's post ["Creative Add/Remove Effects for List Items with CSS3 Animations"](http://sarasoueidan.com/blog/creative-list-effects/).